Dead by Daylight: Controversies and removals

 In August 2021, Behaviour announced that the Stranger Things DLC (including individual characters from the DLC and their cosmetics) would no longer be available for purchase after November 17 and that the Hawkins National Laboratory map would be removed from rotation.
 All characters from the DLC, as well as their cosmetics, remained usable by players who purchased them before the removal date.
 No official reason was given for the chapter's removal; observers hypothesized that Netflix, the owner of the Stranger Things license, decided to not renew the license for the game with Behavior due to its focus on their own Netflix Games brand.
-All Stranger Things content returned to the game in a surprise move on November 6, 2023.
+All Stranger Things content returned to the game in a surprise move on November 6, 2023, and added a second DLC chapter on January 27, 2026.

+In January 2022, Behaviour announced the removal of the four face mask cosmetics for The Cannibal belonging to the Leatherface DLC due to reports of racial harassment.
+Players of The Cannibal reportedly wore the mask of black survivor Claudette Morel as digital blackface and harassed BIPOC content creators and players through in-game actions and post-game chats.
+Following the removal of the masks later that month, players who had previously purchased the cosmetics were compensated with in-game currency.

-In October 2021, NFT company Boss Protocol released an NFT using the Pinhead character model from Dead by Daylight.
+On October 18, 2021, NFT company Boss Protocol released an NFT using The Cenobite character model from Dead by Daylight, which came days after Steam announced a ban on games containing NFT's, blockchains, and cryptocurrencies on October 15th.
 This led to criticism from players, with the DLC being review bombed to a "Mostly Negative" rating on Steam.
-However, Behaviour later clarified that it had agreed to give access to the Pinhead character model to anyone who held the rights to Pinhead, and that Boss Protocol had subsequently created the NFT without Behaviour's involvement.
+Behaviour announced the release of the NFT on their social media pages with a chance for players to earn a free copy of the Hellraiser chapter upon purchase; Behaviour later clarified that it had agreed to give access to The Cenobite character model to anyone who held the rights to the character, and that Boss Protocol had subsequently created the NFT without Behaviour's involvement.
 Two months later, Boss Protocol lost the rights back to English author Clive Barker, who created the character.
-Doug Bradley reprised the role of Pinhead for the game.
+Initially, an uncredited voice actor voiced The Cenobite, though Doug Bradley later reprised the role of the character following an in-game update.
 Due to licensing issues, all Hellraiser content was removed from the game on April 4, 2025.
-Pinhead and his Chatterer cosmetic are still available to players who purchased them before this date.
+The Cenobite and his Chatterer cosmetic are still available to players who purchased them before this date.
+The removal came a few months before the announcement of Hellraiser: Revival, characterized as the "first true Hellraiser game" by Saber Interactive.

 Cosmetic items from Attack on Titan were added to the game in July 2022 and removed from the in-game store in July 2023.
 All Attack on Titan content returned to the game on October 9, 2025.